MobileROS/MobileROS/Readme.md

 ## Contribution

-We welcome contributions to WirelessROS!
+We welcome contributions to MobileROS!

 ## License

-WirelessROS is released under the MIT License.
+MobileROS is released under the MIT License.

 ## Acknowledgments